-On February 10, 2012, Shong-Ching Tong ("Tong") filed a petition for writ of administrative mandamus against the Fair Political Practices Commission, seeking relief from the Commission's Decision and Order in Case No. 10/449.
-A status conference is scheduled for December 19, 2012.
+On February 10, 2012, Shong-Ching Tong ("Tong") filed a writ of administrative mandamus against the Fair Political Practices Commission ("Commission"), seeking relief from the Commission's Decision and Order in Case No. 10/449.
+On December 19, 2012, the Court dismissed the case due to Tong's status as a vexatious litigant.
+On January 4, 2013, the Court vacated its December 19, 2012, order that the case be dismissed, and ordered the Commission to produce the administrative record.